Conanbranch/ai4code-transformer-baseline/README.md

   <details>
   <summary><b>Experiments</b></summary>

+  - Check the score of the markdown on its own
   - Try ranking both code and markdown, crazy but who knows.
 Exact same setup, just code in  the markdowns palce for code cells
   - Complete above experiments
   - Try reducing acumulator steps